natcap/invest.users-guide/source/blue_carbon.rst

  * We ignore increases in stock and accumulation with growth and aging of habitats.
  * We assume that carbon is stored and accumulated linearly through time between the current and future scenarios.
  * We assume that some human activities that may degrade coastal ecosystems do not disturb carbon in the sediments.
- * While the social cost of carbon estimates represent the state of the art in linking climatic factors to the global economy they are subject to an array of limitations and simplifications.

 Data Needs
 ==========